StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: I can't ALT-TAB?
 It just crashes or freezes.

 A: Without going too deep into technicalities, this is intentional when not using DXVK and Flip mode as outlined in the guide.
 Old Old World's default mode is DX9 and Fullscreen, with improved RAM management from the mod NVTF.
-One of these RAM improvements makes ALT-TABbing impossible in this mode.
+One of these RAM improvements makes ALT-TABing impossible in this mode.

 Q: Is "{INSERT MOD NAME HERE}" compatible with the list?